pluhin/sa.it-academy.by/Rodioshkin Dmitry/08. Jenkins. Start/Readme.md

 - Jenkins was hided behind nginx installed on other VM (ip: 192.168.0.249)
 - All files that i used are stored in folder "Files"

-Resault of using reverce proxy:
+Resault of using reverse proxy:
 ![](Files/Screenshot_27.jpg)